ahgamut/ahgamut.github.io/_posts/2020-11-24-netpicking-2.md

 Any text-based format, so the above Python code block also applies.
 The `Jinja2` templating language provides mathematical operators, logical operators, `if-else`, and `for` statements.
-If I create a template similar to the `Network` class above, ~~instantiating~~ rendering that template with different parameters should get me the 1000 networks.
+If I create a template similar to the `Network` class above, ~~instantiating~~[^cpp] rendering that template with different parameters should get the 1000 networks.
 Each network must have:

 1. (**Constraint 1**): an `input_shape` member, which can be used to shape the input.[^shaping]
 2. **a sequence of declarations**.
 Naming the layers is simple (a loop with `self.f1`, `self.f2` ...),